 For thus says the High and Lofty One, Who inhabits eternity, whose name is Holy: “I dwell in the high and holy place, with him who has a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones."

 This is a spectacular verse that presents both elements.
-Even better, this verse is in the context of God telling the nation of Israel that He is willing to forgive and restore them, which is another powerful and relational concept.
+Even better, the verse is in the context of God telling the nation of Israel that He is willing to forgive and restore them, which is another powerful and relational concept.

 Look at the first three phrases.
 Each is about the power of God or how He is different (separate) from us.
 He is "High and Lofty," "inhibits eternity," "Holy," and "dwell in a high and holy place..."
 If we understand the reality of just that portion of the verse, it initiates a worshipful and humble spirit in us because it represents His majesty!